cvs-health/testaro/README.md

 ### Test-package duplication

 Test packages sometimes do redundant testing, in that two or more packages test for the same issues.
 But such duplications are not necessarily perfect.
-Therefore, the scoring procs currently made available by Testaro do not select a single package to test for a single issue.
+Therefore, the scoring procs currently defined by Testaro do not select a single package to test for a single issue.
 Instead, they allow all packages to test for all the issues they can test for, but decrease the weights placed on issues that multiple packages test for.
 The more packages test for an issue, the smaller the weight placed on each package’s finding of that issue.

 ## Repository exclusions

 The files in the `temp` directory are presumed ephemeral and are not tracked by `git`.
 When tests require temporary files to be written, Testaro writes them there.

+## Origin

+Testaro is derived from [Autotest](https://github.com/jrpool/autotest), which in turn is derived from accessibility test investigations beginning in 2018.

+Testaro omits some functionalities of Autotest, such as:
+- tests producing results intended to be human-inspected
+- previous versions of scoring algorithms
+- file operations for score aggregation, report revision, and HTML reports
+- a web user interface

 ## Etymology